blondi126/blondi126/README.md

 🎓 I’m beginner **ASP.NET Developer** and 3rd year student of the faculty of Information Technology Security at ITMO University.

-👯 I’m looking for a team on .NET projects.
+👯 I’m looking for a team for a Web Application projects.

 ### Languages and Tools